Portraying survivors of a cruel Swiss care system

-Innocent citizens who did not fit in with the norms of Swiss society, were placed in orphanages, prisons or detention centres up until 1981.
+Innocent citizens who did not fit in with the norms of Swiss society were placed in orphanages, prisons or detention centres up until 1981.
 Portraits of some of the people affected by this practice have now been published along with their own personal stories.

-The black and white photos by photographer Jos Schmid are stark images depicting those affected.
+The black-and-white photos by photographer Jos Schmid are stark images depicting those affected.
 The book of portraits has been commissioned by the IEC (Independent Expert Commission of the Federal Council) to focus on the individualsexternal link (link in German) who fell victim to Switzerland's "administrative care" system.
 It is the first volume in a series of ten dedicated to researching these past practices.

-Reportsexternal link by some of those who survived neglect, beatings and even sexual abuse under this system, show the extent to which they suffered.
+Reportsexternal link by some of those who survived neglect, beatings and even sexual abuse under this system show the extent to which they suffered.
 Tens of thousands of so-called discarded children were taken from their families, a practice which evolved from a rural custom of taking on poor children as servants and labourers.
 In addition, women and girls were subject to forced sterilisation and locked up under the administrative care legal provision.
 Some were removed from society for being unmarried and pregnant, many were put under pressure to give up their babies for adoption.

 These are six portraits out of the thousands of people affected by the abuses of the administrative care system.